KeyboardGecko/Ashes-hard-reset-animated-dialogs-mod/README.md

 An enhancement mod expanding the standard Strife dialogue system of **GZDoom/UZDoom** for Ashes:HR.

 ## ✨ Mod features
-- Animations for all dialogue portraits, similar to fallout 1 and 2.
+- Animations for all dialogue portraits, just like in fallout 1 and 2.
 - Idle animations.
 - Smooth transitions between dialogue steps (no flickering).
 - Updated dialog audio files.
-- Dialog audios are put into channel 5 (previously CHAN_VOICE).
 - Separate submenu in the game's main menu for dialogue settings, including dialog window size, dialog volume, etc.

 ## 👀 In this repo you'll find